-- is not a resident of South Africa, or

-- renders services to or on behalf of a labour broker, or

-- is a labour broker, or

-- is a personal service provider, or

-- if services must be performed mainly at the premises of the person paying for or requesting the service and the service provider is subject to control and supervision as to the manner in which the duties are performed or to the hours of work.
+is not a rootaont or count into a, or ⊓1 renders services to or on behalf of a labour broker, or ┙. is a labour broker, or is a personal service provider, or if services must be performed mainly at the premises of the person 2 paying for or requesting the service and the service provider is subject to control and supervision as to the manner in which the duties are performed or to the hours of work.
+French if the person throughout the year of assessment employs 3 or more employees who are on a full time basis rendering the service on behalf of the person, other than connected person to such person.